Hedge funds in long haul to tackle lack of Black money managers

 TT International Asset Management said that of 89 TT employees, four were Black and one of the four was involved in managing money.
 The firm also said it plans to start unconscious bias training.

-A spokeswoman for Man Group, Europe’s largest hedge fund, said the company does not disclose diversity data but runs a Black employees network and supports #talkaboutblack, a campaign to improve diversity in the City of London.
+A spokeswoman for Man Group (EMG.L), Europe’s largest hedge fund, said the company does not disclose diversity data but runs a Black employees network and supports #talkaboutblack, a campaign to improve diversity in the City of London.

 Black people working at hedge funds told Reuters they have faced an array of negative experiences in the industry.